Fordo: Demographics

+According to the 2006 National Census, Fordo had a population of 732 in 230 households, when it was in Fordo Rural District of Kahak District (Note: Formerly Nofel Loshato District, renamed the Central District of Kahak County) of Qom County.
+In the 2011 census, the population was recorded as 667 in 227 households.
+By the 2016 census, the population had risen to 839 people in 303 households, making it the most populous village in its rural district.

+In 2021, the district was separated from the county in the establishment of Kahak County and renamed the Central District.
+The new county was divided into two districts of two rural districts each, with Kahak as its capital and only city at the time.
+Fordo was transferred to Khaveh Rural District created in the new Fordo District.

 Geography and wildlife

 Fordo is located in a cold, mountainous region and is irrigated by 20 qanats (underground water channels).
 To the south of the village lies a local attraction called the Baghcheh-ye Nabat waterfall.
 Fordo is located at the southeastern end of the Kahak no-hunting zone and borders the Jasb Wildlife Refuge in Delijan to the south.
 The area is one of the richest habitats for wildlife in the region.

 Animal species found in the Fordo ecosystem include: